cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Git.md

 - Gotchas:
     - May not launch if `OBS_VKCAPTURE` is set.
 Perhaps it doesn't like the Vulkan layer?

-### Half-Life: Alyx (Native)
-- Launch Options: `OXR_VIEWPORT_SCALE_PERCENTAGE=60 %command% %command% -novid -console -vconsole +vr_fidelity_level_auto 0 +vr_fidelity_level 3`
-  - 60% resolution scale, skip intro video, and disable dynamic resolution.
-  - Dynamic Resolution can cause white bars on the sides of vision, hence disabling it (to re-test; this was under OpenComposite and i forgot if it was Native or Proton). (also, i forget what exactly these fidelity options do; might be harming performance more than necessary)
-- Seems to flip-flop between whether the Native or Proton version wants to work at any given time.
-We'll see how long this lasts.
-- As for performance, this hits my system hard.
-    - I tested at 100% resolution, which didn't run particularly well even on Low Fidelity.
-60% still to-test.
-    - This as abysmal compared to how well it ran on my old WMR headset on Windows with High/Ultra Fidelity, mostly bogging down towards the ending chapters.
-    - I suppose the extra overhead of ~2x the pixel count + stream encoding + no dynamic resolution pushes it over the edge.
-- If you try using hand tracking, the fingers will move as if using Knuckles controllers, but the hands remain at the controllers' positions.

 ### ^ Until You Fall
 - Using GE-Proton7-55, unsure if other versions work.
 - With XRizer, this gets past the black screen and is somehow playable.
 Occasional crash on launch that should be fixed on the latest commits of XRizer.